Howard Dully: Biography

-Dully was institutionalized for years as a juvenile (in Agnews State Hospital as a minor); transferred to Rancho Linda School in San Jose, California, a school for children with behavior problems; incarcerated; and was eventually homeless and an alcoholic.
+Dully was institutionalized for years as a juvenile (in Agnews State Hospital as a minor); transferred to Rancho Linda School in San Jose, California, a school for children with behavior-related problems; incarcerated; and was eventually homeless and an alcoholic.
 After becoming sober and getting a college degree in computer information systems, he became a California state certified behind-the-wheel instructor for a school bus company in San Jose, California.

 In his 50s, with the assistance of National Public Radio producer David Isay, Dully started to research what had happened to him as a child.
 By this time, both his stepmother and Freeman were dead, and due to the aftereffects of the surgery, he was unable to rely on his own memories.
 He travelled the country with Isay and Piya Kochhar, speaking with members of his family, relatives of other lobotomy patients, and relatives of Freeman, and also gaining access to Freeman's archives.
 Dully first relayed his story on a National Public Radio broadcast in 2005, prior to co-authoring a memoir published in 2007.

 National Public Radio

-On November 16, 2005, Isay broadcast Dully's search as a Sound Portraits documentary on NPR.
+On November 16, 2005, David Isay broadcast Dully's search as a Sound Portraits documentary on NPR.
 According to USA Today, the documentary, which The New York Times describes as "celebrated", "created a firestorm".

-The broadcast, aired on All Things Considered, drew more listener response than any other program that had ever aired, and by May 2006, the Crown Publishing Group had negotiated worldwide rights to publish Dully's story in book form.
+The broadcast, aired on All Things Considered, drew more listener response than any other program that had ever aired, and by May 2006, the Crown Publishing Group had negotiated worldwide rights to publish Howard Dully's story in book form.

+On March 11, 2025, it was announced that Dully had died on February 11, at the age of 76.

 Memoir

 In 2007, Dully published My Lobotomy, a memoir co-authored by Charles Fleming.

-The memoir relates Dully's experiences as a child, the effect of the procedure on his life, his efforts as an adult to discover why the medically unnecessary procedure was performed on him and the effect of the radio broadcast on his life.
+The memoir relates Howard Dully's experiences as a child, the effect of the procedure on his life, his efforts as an adult to discover why the medically unnecessary procedure was performed on him and the effect of the radio broadcast on his life.

 The book was critically well received.
 The New York Times described it as "harrowing", "one of the saddest stories you'll ever read".
 USA Today called it "at once horrifying and inspiring".
 The San Francisco Chronicle critiqued it as "a gruesome but compulsively readable tale, ultimately redemptive".
 In the United Kingdom, The Observer characterized the book as "a forceful account of his survival" that "sheds light on the man who subjected him to one of the most brutal surgical procedures in medical history".
 The Times described it as "uncomfortable reading", noting that "[i]t is, given the circumstances, astonishingly free of rancour."

-In the last section of the memoir, entitled "One Last Word", Dully compared his lobotomy to young children today who are diagnosed with depression, bipolar disorder or attention deficit hyperactivity disorder without a second opinion, and are subsequently medicated with powerful medications.
+In the last section of the memoir, entitled "One Last Word", Dully compared his lobotomy to young children today who are diagnosed with depression, bipolar disorder or attention deficit hyperactivity disorder without a second opinion, and are subsequently overmedicated.